Research centres and research projects

 Assistant professorship of International Affairs and Security funded by the Friede Springer Foundation

-"We find the broad and interlinking concept of security, which underlies the activities at the Hertie School very convincing.
-Topics like security and development, transatlantic relations and cyber security are highly relevant and urgently require partnership in the areas of research and teaching." - Dr. h.c.
+"We find the broad and interlinking concept of security, which underlies the activities at the Hertie School, very convincing.
+Topics such as security and development, transatlantic relations and cyber security are highly relevant and urgently require partnership in the areas of research and teaching." - Dr. h.c.
 Friede Springer, Chairwoman of the Board, Friede Springer Foundation

-Read more about Julian Wucherpfennig, Assistant Professor of International Affairs and Security.
+Read more about Julian Wucherpfennig, Professor of International Affairs and Security.

-Assistant professorship of Governance of Digitalization and Energy Policy funded by the Karl Schlecht Foundation
+Assistant professorship of Governance of Digitalisation and Energy Policy funded by the Karl Schlecht Foundation

-"In order to manage the energy transition successfully – not only on a technological but also a societal level, by maintaining our employment ratios, power supply quality and mobility – requires innovative research.
+"In order to manage the energy transition successfully – not only on a technological but also a societal level, by maintaining our employment ratios, power supply quality and mobility – innovative research is required.
 The Hertie School with its intersectoral approach is the ideal partner for us in addressing these challenges." - Prof. h.c.
 Dipl.
 Ing.
 Karl Schlecht, Chairman und Founder of the Karl Schlecht Foundation

-Read more about Lion Hirth, Assistant Professor for Governance of Digitalization and Energy Policy.
+Read more about Lion Hirth, Assistant Professor of Governance of Digitalisation and Energy Policy.